Simge333/Simge333/README.md

 # Hi there 👋

-- 💻 I'm a Computer Engineering student at Çanakkale Onsekiz Mart University.
+- 💻 I'm a Computer Engineer.
 - 🌱 I’m currently learning game development.
 - 👯 I’m looking to collaborate on game development.
 ###